 Ajwain seeds are famous as a medicine since good old times.
-The strong and effective aroma of ajwain seeds clear the nasal passageways in no time. roasted hot ajwain seeds melt the mucus, reduces swelling and relieves the pain.
+The strong and effective aroma clear the nasal passageways in no time.
+Roasted hot seeds melt the mucus, reduces swelling and relieves the sinus pain.

 - Take 1-2 teaspoon of roasted hot ajwain seeds.